stratdev3/SimpleW/src/SimpleW.Service.BasicAuth/readme.md

 `SimpleW.Service.BasicAuth` is the convenience module built on top of `SimpleW.Helper.BasicAuth`.

-It lets you protect one or more path prefixes with:
+It lets you:
+- restore `session.Principal` automatically from the Basic header
-- a Basic challenge realm
+- challenge handlers decorated with `[BasicAuth("Realm")]`
+- honor `[AllowAnonymous]`
-- optional `OPTIONS` bypass for preflight requests
+- optionally bypass protected `OPTIONS` requests
-- inline users/validator configuration, or a pre-built `BasicAuthHelper`
+- configure users inline or reuse a pre-built `BasicAuthHelper`

 ### Getting Started